rockymiss/kitchennippers/README.md

 ![alt text](https://res.cloudinary.com/rockymiss/image/upload/v1642509356/kitchen-nippers/user-test-1-fix_mu5ya1.png)

+### Browser Testing

+The Website has been tested on Google Chrome, Microsoft Edge, Safari and Opera.
+On all browsers testing was as expected and functionality and responsiveness was good.

 ### Validators

 The website was tested using Jigsaw W3C validation.
 This showed up minor syntax errors and they were fixed accordingly.
 Once issues were dealt with the validator showed no errors in either html or css.

 ### Responsiveness

 To check responsiveness I used Google Chrome Dev Tools.
 Desktop, Mobile and tablet sizes were tested.
 The website responded well.

 #### Issues

 The main issue was the embedded video from Instagram.
 Instagram uses alot of styles which seemed to affect my own styling.
 I searched for a solution and noted that others online seemed to have the same issues with Instagram videos.
 After changes to some of the styling it helped slightly but not sufficient enought for responsiveness.
 As mentioned previously the video was created in May 2020.
 The original video had been lost and as Instagram do not allow downloading of videos I decided to re-create the video.
 As in May 2020 I used Inshot to edit the video.
 Fortunately I had elements of the video so I could easily re-create the video using Inshot again.
 I then posted the video to Youtube where the styling is considerably less and I could manipulate it easily to fit into my code.
 Re-creating the video also meant that I could change the text on the video to be better read by the visually impaired.
-I could have added the video to my directory however I felt it better to have the video on different platforms.
+I felt it was a good idea for future features to have the video on different platforms rather than in the directory.

 -----
 ## Version Control